vendia/examples/features/share/smart-contracts/README.md

 ### Validate Loan Data
 All the Loans the Lender added in the last step have a `validationStatus` set to `PENDING` and [data access controls](https://www.vendia.net/docs/share/fine-grained-data-permissions) in the form of an Access Control List (ACL) that prevent the Servicer from seeing the yet-to-be-validated loans.

 You can validate each Loan by invoking the validation Smart Contract created in the previous sections.
 The Smart Contract takes a single query argument, which is the `loanIdentifier` of the Loan to be validated.
 Upon validation, the Loan's `validationStatus` will be set to either `VALID` (all validation rules are satisfied), `INVALID` (at least one validation rule was not satisified), or `ERROR` (validation failed for an unexpected reason).
-Further, if a loan is `VALID`, its
+Further, if a loan is `VALID`,  its ACLs are updated to allow the **ServicerNode** read access.
+In other words, the Servicer will only see valid loans, as only valid loans are made visible to the Servicer by the Lender.

 #### Example - Validate a Valid Loan
 Loan `0000000000000001` is valid based on the [validation rules](README.md#define-validation-rules) above.